michaelmarty/UniDec/readme.md

 Thermo .raw files can be read as you would a text file on Windows thanks to multiplierz (https://github.com/BlaisProteomics/multiplierz).
 You will need [MSFileReader](https://thermo.flexnetoperations.com/control/thmo/download?element=6306677) installed.
 Please cite them (http://onlinelibrary.wiley.com/doi/10.1002/pmic.201700091/abstract).
 It will compress all scans together unless parsed with MetaUniDec.

 Finally, many vendor formats can be converted mzML using [Proteowizard](http://proteowizard.sourceforge.net/).
 UniDec will open mzML file as if they are a text file, and this format should be cross platform.
 We utilize [pymzML](http://pymzml.github.io/intro.html#general-information) for this.
-Cite them at: *Bald, T., Barth, J., Niehues, A., Specht, M., Hippler, M., and Fufezan, C. (2012) pymzML - Python module for high throughput bioinformatics on mass spectrometry data, Bioinformatics, doi: 10.1093/bioinformatics/bts066*.
+Please [cite them](https://www.ncbi.nlm.nih.gov/pubmed/22302572).

 ## MetaUniDec File Types